The Storm on the Sea of Galilee: History

 Classified as a history painting, Christ in the Storm on the Sea of Galilee measures approximately 160 x 128 cm and represents Rembrandt’s earliest large-scale work, completed at age 27 (not 29, adjusting for his birth year of 1606).
 Painted during his transition from Leiden to Amsterdam, it reflects his burgeoning mastery of dramatic storytelling.
 No record confirms whether it was a commission, leaving its original purpose speculative.
 That same year, Rembrandt sketched Christ Walking on the Waves, inspired by Matthew 14:22–33, where Jesus walks on water and rescues a faltering Peter—an event thematically linked to the storm scene.
 This dual exploration of Christ’s maritime miracles underscores Rembrandt’s early fascination with biblical seascapes.

 The painting’s singularity as Rembrandt’s only seascape aligns it with the evolving Dutch artistic landscape, yet its focus on a religious narrative sets it apart from the secular maritime scenes then gaining traction.
 Its execution in 1633 places it at a pivotal moment in Rembrandt’s career, as he established his reputation in Amsterdam following his apprenticeship under Pieter Lastman, a master of history painting whose influence is evident in the work’s theatricality.

+The painting was purchased by art historian Bernard Berenson for Isabella Stewart Gardner in 1898, not 1869 as previously noted, correcting an error based on historical records.
+It was displayed at the Isabella Stewart Gardner Museum in Boston until its theft in 1990.